rubocode/vision-lk/background/mindsets/essentials/questions/purpose-of-life.md

 ## Purpose of Life

-If there is accounting of actions and consequences, how do we figure out what we should do?
+If there is accounting of actions and consequences, how do you figure out what you should do?

-What are we trying to accomplish in the end?
+What are you trying to accomplish in the end?

-If we don't know, aren't we just floating about looking for brownie points?
+If you don't know, aren't you just floating about looking for brownie points?

 Or, is there purpose to life?

-How do we find out?
+How do you find out?